 You can also accept copywriting projects from any number of freelance job sites.
 However, I do not recommend getting too embroiled in these sites.
 Some freelancers do very well, but when you’re competing against low prices, it’s a race to the bottom.

-The option I want to explore in this post is making up samples for your copywriting portfolio.
-Yes, you read that correctly.
-Making up samples.
+The option I want to explore in this post is making up copywriting samples for your portfolio.

 Where do you even begin making up copywriting samples?